 FORMS OF PAYMENT

-Please make checks payable to the California Institute of Advanced Management and write the student's name on the bottom.
+Please make checks payable to the California Institute of Advanced Management and include the student's name, student ID number, and school term on the bottom.

 Accepted check types include:

 - Cashier's check drawn on U.S. dollars from a U.S. bank

 - Personal check drawn on U.S. dollars from a U.S. bank